 You normally will be the one who decides therapy will end, with three exceptions.
 If we have contracted for a specific short-time piece of work, we will finish therapy at the end of that contract.
+For example, if you use my multiple session packages of four, eight or twelve sessions, you will need to use these sessions in this time frame.
 If I am not, in my judgment, able to help you because of the kind of problem you have or because my training and skills are, in my judgment, not appropriate, I will inform you of this fact and refer you to another therapist who may meet your needs.
 If you do violence to, threaten, verbally or physically, or harass myself, or the office, I reserve the right to terminate you unilaterally and immediately from treatment.
 If I terminate you from therapy, I will offer you referrals to other sources of care, but cannot guarantee that they will accept you for therapy.